-Even in the case of corrective maintenance, the adoption of CMMS software allows to facilitate and optimize the work of the maintenance teams.
+Even in the case of real estate corrective maintenance, the adoption of CMMS software allows to facilitate and optimize the work of the maintenance teams.
 Choosing a solution that is both innovative and adapted to corrective maintenance will drastically increase the productivity of building maintenance and facility managers.
-In addition, such a solution makes it possible to implement a preventive maintenance strategy in parallel, thanks to which breakdowns can be partially anticipated, improving the overall experience of the building occupants.
+In addition, such a solution makes it possible to implement a preventive maintenance strategy in parallel.
+You can then partially anticipate breakdowns, improving the overall experience of the building occupants.

 There are a few key factors to consider when evaluating CMMS software.
 We created an infographic that provides guidance for taking a comprehensive approach, narrowing down possible choices, and avoiding the pitfalls.
 Check it out now.

 Frequently asked questions